Volunteer in Cambodia with Children at the Community Programme

 Immerse yourself in the Cambodian culture while working with Globalteer's international and local staff in the beautiful town of Siem Reap.
 Volunteers work at sustainable local projects like Globalteer's own rural programme, Helping Hands Cambodia.

-Assist staff at the project in English classes, arts, games, sports and the breakfast programme, and support the development of these amazing kids.
+Assist staff at the project in English classes, arts, games, sports and the breakfast programme.
+Help support the development of these amazing kids.
 Live and volunteer in the friendly town of Siem Reap, for a life changing experience!

 Volunteer in Cambodia and make a real difference